CreepyMemes/cyberchallenge-scraper/README.md

 ## ⚙️ Configuration

-Rename the `.env.example` file to `.env` and enter your credentials there:
+Make a new `.env` file in root directory, and enter your credentials there, follow the example at  `.env.example`:

 ```bash
 # Switch Platform